The Lost Origins of Playing-Card Symbols

 The ace rose to prominence in 1765, according to the IPCS.
 That was the year England began to tax sales of playing cards.
 The ace was stamped to indicate that the tax had been paid, and forging an ace was a crime punishable by death.
 To this day, the ace is boldly designed to stand out.

 The king of hearts offers another curiosity: The only king without a mustache, he appears to be killing himself by means of a sword to the head.
 The explanation for the “suicide-king” is less dramatic.
 As printing spurred rapid reproduction of decks, the integrity of the original artwork declined.
 When printing blocks wore out, Paul Bostock explains, card makers would create new sets by copying either the blocks or the cards.
 This process amplified previous errors.
-Eventually, the far edge of our poor king’s sword eventually disappeared.
+Eventually, the far edge of our poor king’s sword disappeared.

 Hand craftsmanship and high taxation made each deck of playing cards an investment.
 As such, cards became a feast for the eye.
 Fanciful, highly specialized decks offered artists a chance to design a kind of collectible, visual essay.
 Playing-card manufacturers produced decks meant for other uses beyond simple card playing, including instruction, propaganda, and advertising.
 Perhaps because they were so prized, cards were often repurposed: as invitations, entrance tickets, obituary notes, wedding announcements, music scores, invoices—even as notes between lovers or from mothers who had abandoned their babies.
 In this way, the humble playing card sometimes becomes an important historical document, one that offers both scholars and amateur collectors a window into the past.